Healthy Granola Bars for Kids from the Grocery Store

 Kashi TLC Chewy Trail Mix is low in saturated fat, has less sugar, and has a good amount of fiber.

 Hershey’s Reece’s Sweet & Salty with Peanuts is high in calories, fat, and saturated fat content, along with moderate to high levels of sugar.

-It’s a sweet treat, but I bet it tastes good.
+I selected six of the most popular granola bars.
 When you consider overall nutrition and wholesome ingredients, these snack bars stand out!

 Granola Bar | Key Nutrients | Watch Out! | ||